 Once identified, companies structure their usage within a framework of reference.
 Today, about 65% of companies have this formal framework.
 Establishing a sustainable " skillsapproach" within the company is a rigorous and participative process.
 The creation of business repositories and skills forming the basis of knowledge of internal assets is not a simple project, but the keystone of the future HR strategic planning.

-The method for structuring the management of skills :
+The method for structuring skills

 To organize your approach, co-construction is always the best philosophy.
 Workshops with operational staff from all departments help to anchor the approach in managerial practices.
 This collaborative work, legitimized by the General Management, offers a simple, operational skills matrix to the different departments.
 From then on, they have a guide to evaluate, develop and allocate their resources efficiently.